LucasPasquevich/Data-Science-Algorithms/README.md

 Hi!
 It´s my porfolio/repository of Data Science proyects.
 Here you can find this folds:

-- KNN_LR_NB_Cluster: Is a proyect of Stars, Galaxys and Quasar classification using K-NN, Linear Regression and Naive Bayes algorithms.
+- KNN_LR_NB_Cluster: Is a proyect of Stars, Galaxys and Quasars classification using K-NN, Linear Regression and Naive Bayes algorithms.
 Additionally I applied and explained clustering algorithms (K-means, hierarchical and DBSCAN) for practice, as you can see in the code it did not give anything reasonable either.